la2050/archive/_projects/2014/play-with-music-platform-pwmp.md

 year_submitted: 2014
 project_image: 'http://img.youtube.com/vi/o1W8HEqylCg/maxresdefault.jpg'
 project_video: ''
-CENTRAL LA: ''
-EAST LA: ''
-SOUTH LA: '1'
-SGV: ''
-SFV: ''
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: '1'
-OTHER: >-
-  The year long pilot program will benefit kids & the community of South LA, but our app based platform will benefit the entire Green Dot Network and then hopefully all of LAUSD
 Which area(s) of LA does your project benefit?
 Other (elaborate): |- We have a 3 phase plan!